 You will find inspiration for your art holiday in the Dordogne.
-It is a happy, sunny, tranquil part of the world, neither too hot nor too inclement.
-Much of the countryside remains unspoilt, with gentle rolling hills, dense woods, deeply romantic chasms & cliffs where the majestic river runs, sparkling like a jewel.
-The region offers painters so much to paint… ‘I found what I wanted to paint in the first five minutes!’ one student delightedly exclaimed.
-I first started calling this a painter’s paradise over fifteen years ago, and I still feel it is so.
+It is a happy, sunny, tranquil part of the world.
+Much of the countryside remains unspoilt, with gentle rolling hills, dense woods.
+The sparkling Dordogne river flows through deeply romantic chasms & erect cliffs.
+‘I found what I wanted to paint in the first five minutes!’ one student delightedly exclaimed.
+I first started calling this a painter’s paradise twenty five years ago.
+There’s so much to paint!

 ‘Terroir’

 A green & fertile land, still close to its agricultural roots.
 A marriage of the sunshine of the warm hearted South & the fertility of the West coast of the Atlantic ocean.
 ‘Terroir’… local particularity, produce, cuisine, people, customs, a sense of place & belonging, landscape, patina, authenticity.
 All this comes together to give wonderful agricultural products, beautiful cuisine & world renowned wines of Bergerac & Monbazillac AOC.
-The local markets are exuberant, colourful & overflowing, especially in late May.
-You will enjoy this shopping & sketching opportunity.
+The local markets are exuberant, colourful & overflowing.

 Roland Barthes on the light of South West France: